Jehanzeb1973/Ardu_ECU/ECU_Manual.md

 ## Project Status

 Although based on Arduino framework, current Arduino code uses some libraries which are specific to ESP32 and will not readily compile for other platforms.
 	A WiFi webserver is now added to ECU firmware.
 It starts on power up and provides five web pages output.
-WiFi SSID is "Ardu_ECU" and password is "admin123" Pages can be loaded by typing IP address in web browser (192.168.4.1) Also, a DNS is builtin and you can use any web address as long as it is not a persistent IP. e.g. you can use y.com , x.com or any thing similar and it will take you to Page1 of web server
+WiFi SSID is "Ardu_ECU" and password is "admin123" Pages can be loaded by typing IP address in web browser (192.168.4.1)
+	Also, a DNS is builtin and you can use any web address as long as it is not a persistent IP. e.g. you can use y.com , x.com or any thing similar and it will take you to Page1 of web server.
-Page 1 is used to set Engine Parameters
+Page 1 is used to set Engine Parameters.
-Page 2-4 display various control and state parameters and act as a data terminal Page 5 displays all measured values at last abort time.
+Page 2-4 display various control and state parameters and act as a data terminal.
+Page 5 displays all measured values at last abort time.